Political Science

 There are also microeconomic concerns about persuasion.
 Also the mass media have made advertising more prevalent and thus persuasion is a more common factor in ordinary consumer decisions.
 Intense persuasion is thought by some to lead to consumerism, over-consumption and even pathological consumption, e.g. bulimia brought on by accepting adverse body image.

-When a means of persuasion involves information technology specifically it is usually called persuasion technology, although this term could also be used to refer to military threats or other means of persuasion involving some asymettrical access to technology.
+When a means of persuasion involves information technology specifically it is usually called persuasion technology, although this term could also be used to refer to military threats or other means of persuasion involving some asymmetrical access to technology.

 See also: means of production